 When the time is right, you’ll be archiving the project.
-That means gathering all the assets and deliverables, putting them in whatever archiving system you may be using, and spinning down the tools and environments that no longer need to be used.
+That means gathering all the assets and deliverables, putting them in whatever archiving system you may be using (such as digital asset management software), and spinning down the tools and environments that no longer need to be used.
 Oh, and then give a big sigh of relief and a pat on the back for a job well done. ?

 3 Tips For Staying On Top Of Your Project Management Tasks

 Okay, I’ve just listed off dozens of project management tasks that break down into many more subtasks, and this list is by no means exhaustive.
 If you’re starting to feel a little overwhelmed, here are 3 tips from our community on how best to manage your workload so that you can have the maximum impact.